tsabunkar/advance-typescript/readme.md

-# :rocket: :rocket: Let's Gear Up for TypeScript :tada: :tada:
+# :tada: Advance TypeScript :tada:

-TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
+- TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
 Open source.
+- JS by nature
+  - is dynamically typed language => (Object structure can evolve over the time i.e- Consider below Employee object/dto)
+    ```js
+        class Employee {
+          public int id;
+        }
+        emp.city = 'Bangalore'; // adding property at runtime (Dynamically/on-fly) <- which was not possible in java/C#
+    ```
+  - is loosely typed language
+    ```js
+    var name;
+    ```
+- Whereas TypeScript by nature
+  - is Strongly typed language
+  - think typescript as an addon to js language i.e- Initially Typescript only sole purpose was to add type information to js.
+Thus you can say TypeScript extends JavaScript by adding types

 ## Basic Types